30 Packing Tips for Moving Like a Pro: Keep Your Sanity (And Stuff) Intact

 1. Have a yard sale or garage sale prior to moving to get rid of unused or unwanted items.

-This is my favorite way to purge items I no longer need.
+This is one of my favorite moving tips; it’s such a good way to purge items I no longer need.
 In the end, I donate the things that don’t sell.
 The fewer items you have to move, the easier and less expensive the move will be!
 I have to keep telling myself this as I tend to hold onto my kids’ stuff.

 2. Create a packing checklist.